NRR-Core: Non-Resolution Reasoning as a Computational Framework for Contextual Identity and Ambiguity Preservation: NRR in Practice: Case Studies

 \subsection{Context-Dependent Identity}

 \textbf{Problem:} Context shift in dialogue (e.g., ``The bank is solid'' $\to$ ``ducks are swimming'').
-Conventional AI must backtrack and reprocess when the initial assumption (financial) proves wrong.
-NRR continuously reweights coexisting identities (financial vs. river) without backtracking, as both interpretations were maintained from the start.
+A system that fixes the financial reading may need to revise it after the second cue.
+An NRR implementation would retain financial and river records and reweight them when later context arrives.